Copper and aluminium are both extensively used as electrical conductors. How to compare a copper and an aluminium conductor? Cf the table below:

 In practice, conductor diameters are rarely available in 66% diameter increments and small differences in cable efficiency will be observed when comparing a copper conductor with a 1-size-up aluminium conductor.
 In addition, for power cables, other factors such as eddy currents and the proximity effect define a cable's efficiency.
 As for electrical machines such as motors and transformers, energy efficiency varies as a function of other design parameters besides conductor cross section.

-In practice, typical material savings in the range of 8-25% can be expected from the benefit of copper's compactness:
+Therefore, typical material savings in the range of 8-25% can be expected from the benefit of copper's compactness:

 - Insulated cables: savings on the amount of insulation materials between 10 and 25%.